pgk2115/Disease-State-Prediction/README.md

 valuable information for the model.
 Then the training set was vectorized.
 Various models were tested, but ultimately neural networks outperformed all other baseline models.

+Additionally, an RShiny app was built to hold predictions and visualize data <https://pgk2115.shinyapps.io/appp>